Jeff Heuerman: Professional career

+Pre-draft

 On December 14, 2014, it was announced that Heuerman accepted his invitation to play in the 2015 Senior Bowl, along with teammates Doran Grant and Michael Bennett.
 Unfortunately, Heuerman was unable to play in the Senior Bowl after suffering an ankle injury late in his senior season.
 He was one of 19 collegiate tight ends to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He was limited to performing the bench press and tied Penn State's Jesse James for second among all tight ends, behind Louisville's Gerald Christian.
 On March 13, 2015, Heuerman attended Ohio States pro day and performed the majority of combine drills.
 He attended a private visit with representatives from the Pittsburgh Steelers.
-He was projected to be a third or fourth round pick by NFL draft experts and scouts.
+He was projected to be a third- or fourth-round pick by NFL draft experts and scouts.
 Heuerman was ranked as the third best tight end prospect in the draft by Sports Illustrated and NFLDraftScout.com and was ranked the fifth best tight end by NFL analysts Charles Davis and Mike Mayock.

+2015

-The Denver Broncos selected Heuerman in the third round (92nd overall) of the 2015 NFL Draft.
+The Denver Broncos selected Heuerman in the third round (92nd overall) of the 2015 NFL draft.
 He was the fourth tight end selected in 2015.

-2015

-On May 9, 2015, Heuerman tore his ACL in rookie camps and was ruled out for the 2015 season.
+On May 9, 2015, he tore his ACL in rookie camps and was ruled out for the 2015 season.
 On June 4, 2015, the Broncos signed Heuerman to a four-year, $2.81 million contract that includes a signing bonus of $620,806.

 On February 7, 2016, Heuerman was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.
-Heuerman did not play in the game due to injury.
+However, Heuerman did not play due to injury.